karaposu/VibeCodingGuidelines/chapter_2/01_code_is_documentation_to_documentation_is_code.md

 We've come full circle.
 "Code is documentation" meant only code tells truth.
 Now "documentation is code" means documentation creates truth.

-The old masters were right - but in a way they never imagined.

-Next: Semantic Precision and "The Butterfly Defect" →